 *Using a colored bottle versus a clear bottle helps protect the essential oils from light damage.

 This hand sanitizer lasts several months as the alcohol and vitamin E act as preservatives.

-If you prefer a hand sanitizer spray, use witch hazel instead of aloe vera gel in this recipe.
+If you prefer a hand sanitizer spray, swap out the aloe vera gel for witch hazel in this recipe.

 The use of lavender and tea tree essential oils boost the antibacterial, antiviral and anti-fungal properties of this recipe but they are optional.

-You can also subsitute rosemary, sage, sandalwood, or peppermint essential oils if you do not like the smell of lavender oil.
+You can also substitute peppermint, rosemary, sandalwood or sage essential oils if you do not like the smell of lavender oil.

 Feel free to douple, triple or quadruple this recipe as needed.